programmer90000/linux-set-up-docs/initial-set-up.md

 sudo nano /usr/local/bin/mouse-events.sh
 ```

-Paste the code from [mouse-events.sh](./mouse/mouse-events.sh) into this file
+Paste the code from [mouse-events.sh](./mouse/mouse-events.sh) into this file.
+Replace the `MOUSE_DEVICE` variable with the correct path for your mouse

 Run:
 ```